gruhn/vue-qrcode-reader/README.md

   * If your setup is Desktop Chrome + Android Chrome, use [Remote Debugging](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/) which allows your Android device to [access your local server as localhost](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/local-server).
   * Otherwise use a reverse proxy like [ngrok](https://ngrok.com/) or [serveo](https://serveo.net/) to temporarily make your local server publicly available with HTTPS.

+# Deployment

+  * Deploy your app using [netlify](https://www.netlify.com/) or [firebase](https://firebase.google.com).
+Netlify has many awesome features like Automate Deployment, Automatic HTTPS, Custom Domain and Sub Domain at FREE cost.

 # Installation

 ```bash